vshn/provider-minio/README.md

   - Optionally install NGINX as ingress controller
   - Available `make` targets are prefixed with `kind-`

+* CLI and logging framework
+  - To help get you started with CLI subcommands, flags and environment variables

 ## TODO's after generating from this template

 TIP: You can search for these tasks using `grep -n -r "TODO:" .`